Olive oil regulation and adulteration: Testing for purity

-Certifications of quality
+Industry certifications of quality

-The North American Olive Oil Association offers a Quality Seal Program to guarantee authenticity of olive oil.
-Members of the association agree to have their oils tested twice a year to ensure the oil meets or exceeds the International Olive Council (IOC) standards.
+As of 2015, the North American Olive Oil Association offered a Quality Seal Program to guarantee authenticity of olive oil.
+Members of the association agreed to have their oils tested twice a year to ensure the oil meets or exceeds the International Olive Council (IOC) standards.
 The testing includes both sensory (taste/smell) and chemical tests for purity.
 Samples are purchased from the retail marketplace to ensure that the products tested are the same as the ones purchased by consumers.
 The test samples are not selected and submitted by olive oil producers.
 Brands pay for the testing through a yearly licensing fee.

 The California Olive Oil Council tests samples of olive oil submitted by producers for extra virgin quality.
 The samples are provided by the producers.
 The testing is primarily sensory with some chemical tests.

 The Extra Virgin Alliance offers the EVA Mark of quality and authenticity.
 The EVA standard includes both sensory and chemical parameters for olive oils at their Best Before Date.